 For the last decade he has collaborated extensively with filmmakers, choreographers, and theater companies.
 The 2016/2017 season includes an orchestral commission from The Pennsylvania Ballet and a large-scale theater piece with Pig Iron Theatre Co.

 Recent film scores include award-winning films The Dog, Mountain Fire Personnel, and You Can Go premiering at Toronto, SXSW, MoMA, and Tribeca Film Festival.
-He also scores ongoing digital shorts for Google, The Whitney Museum, The Cisneros Coleccíon and others.
+He also scores ongoing digital shorts for Google, The Whitney Museum, MoMA, The Getty, The Cisneros Coleccíon and others.

 Herion composes and directs visual-music films.
 Baroque Suite and New York: A City Symphony have been called “marvelous” by New Yorker music critic Alex Ross and were featured on MTV, The New York Times, and performed with orchestra at Carnegie Hall.